Measurement is a key to improvement. How do you track your brand’s improvement?

 2. Compare your organization to the various competitive choices available to your target market.
 If your brand is similar to a competitor, you’ll want to track their status as well.
 Make a list of your competitors.

 3. Analyze your Keywords.
 Outline your brand’s phrases and words.
 Some of these phrases you may have selected.
 Some your current client’s/customers have selected.
 Some your potential client/customers (or your competitor’s customers!) have selected for you.
 What 3 words describe your brand?
 Is it ONE WORD — all the better.
 But you’re better off to gather several keywords.
 Include your brand strategy phrases.
+If you’re not sure what to use for your keywords then you can use online resources like SEOpp keyword generator to help you out.

 4. Create a Google Alert or two or three or four.
 This will automatically send you info when keywords/phrases are indexed on Google.
 Your Brand.
 Your brand’s keywords.
 When does your organization get “mentioned” on the internet?
 How about your competitors?